-Install the coupling half on the impeller shaft.
+Install the half or the coupling (41) on the impeller shaft.
 Using a suitable lifting device, position the pump end assembly on the base.
 Align the coupling halves and reinstall the attaching hardware.
-Align the coupling as described in Installation, Section B. Install the coupling guard (6) and secure the guard to the drive flange with the previously removed hardware (2 and 3).
+Align the coupling as described in Installation, Section B.

 Reinstall any leveling shims used under the pump casing mounting feet.
-See Figure 1 and secure the pump assembly to the pump support assembly (25) with the previously removed hardware (11, 12, 14 and 24).
+Secure the pump suction head (49, Figure 4) and pedestal (20, Figure 5) with the previously removed hardware.